 In California, there are three endemic species of hummingbirds—Anna's Hummingbird (the largest Californian hummingbird), Allen's Hummingbird (a coastal bird often spotted in Palos Verdes, San Pedro, Long Beach, and Catalina) and Costa's Hummingbird (desert bird, seen all year in Palm Springs and Palm Deserts).

 Other species such as the Black-chinned Hummingbird, Rufous Hummingbird, Calliope Hummingbird, Calliope Hummingbird, and Broad-tailed Hummingbird, migrate between Mexico and Canada across California.
 The migrators might be seen in California between mid-February when they move north and early September when they come back south.
-The greatest variety of hummingbirds is spotted in Los Angeles in May to July.
+The greatest variety of hummingbirds is spotted in Los Angeles from May to July.